 For the serial explorers among us, 2020 felt like the year we stopped going.
-Covid-19 made its global debut and continues to run interference, scuppering travel plans and forcing the planet to press pause.
-The new year is barely out of the starting blocks and as people re-think the way they do travel, several interesting trends have emerged within the Southern African context.
+Covid-19 made its global debut and continued to run interference into 2022, scuppering travel plans and forcing the planet to press pause.
+2024 is upon us and conscious travellers remain committed to re-thinking the way they do travel, and several interesting trends have emerged within the Southern African context.

-Sustainable tourism , climate change and travel ethics was a hot topic in 2020, thrust into the spotlight by the flygskam movement and an intercontinental alliance of teenage eco activists led by Greta Thunberg.
+Sustainable tourism , climate change and travel ethics was a hot topic in 2020, thrust into the spotlight by the flygskam movement and an intercontinental alliance of teenage eco activists like Autumn Peltier and Kaua Rodolfo.
 Regenerative travel follows a similar narrative, underpinned by a spirit of benevolence and philanthropy as altruistic travellers pursue value driven vacations.
-Their mission- to positively impact the host country, be it through voluntourism or getting behind humanitarian aid projects that uplift and strengthen communities.
-“People are increasingly aware of our global inter-connectedness and the universal impact of this virus and climate change,” says Dr Jennifer Lalley, Co-Founder and Conservation Director of Natural Selection, “we’ve noticed a bigger demand for meaningful holidays with companies that give back.”
+Their mission – to positively impact the host country, be it through ‘voluntourism’ or getting behind humanitarian aid projects that uplift and strengthen communities.
+“People are increasingly aware of our global inter-connectedness and the universal impact of this virus and climate change,” says Dr Jennifer Lalley, Co-Founder and Conservation Director of Natural Selection; “we’ve noticed a bigger demand for meaningful holidays with companies that give back.”

 Immersive culture travel